oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/board_test/README.md

    ```
    cmake -DFPGA_BOARD=intel_a10gx_pac:pac_a10 ..
    ```
    You can also compile for a custom FPGA platform.
 Ensure that the board support package is installed on your system.
-Then, run `cmake` using the command:
+Then run `cmake` using the command:
    ```
    cmake -DFPGA_BOARD=<board-support-package>:<board-variant> ..
    ```